 Where a member transitions to the 2015 Scheme, the above restrictions do not apply to membership in the 2015 Scheme.

-Process for applying for Special Class status
+Process for applying for Special Class status for the employment groups that qualify automatically

 Please refer to the eligibility sections of this factsheet for details of the occupational groups that automatically qualify for the status.